The 7 Most Common Viessmann Boiler Problems [and The Fixes]

-If the NTC thermistors show no sign of faults, there’s a chance there’s limescale build-up around the thermistors.
+If the NTC thermistors show no sign of damage, there’s a chance there’s limescale build-up around them.

-Limescale creates uneven temperature readings, so the NTC thermistors won’t monitor it correctly.
-Therefore, the signals they provide back to the circuit board are intermittent.
+Limescale creates uneven temperature readings, so the NTC thermistors can’t monitor it correctly.
+Because of this, the signals they send back to the circuit board are intermittent.

 Usually, the limescale settles near the thermistor.
 And, the thermistor thinks the overall water temperature is much higher than it is.
 This causes the boiler to shut off prematurely.

-Usually, this relates to a flue gas sensor problem.
+Usually, these fault codes actually relate to a flue gas sensor problem.

-The most common fault code that’s displayed is the F2.
-Although, older boilers (such as the Vitocrossal 200) may display errors such as the E1, E7, E8, E9, EA, EB, EC and F2 error codes.
+The most common fault code that’s displayed is the Viessmann F2.
+That said, older boilers (such as the Vitocrossal 200) may display errors such as the E1, E7, E8, E9, EA, EB, EC and F2 error codes.

-Typically, there’s a blockage somewhere.
-And, the easiest place to start, is going to be the central heating pump in your boiler.
+Typically, this code means that there’s a blockage somewhere.
+And the easiest place to start troubleshooting is the central heating pump in your boiler.

-This circulation fault causes the burner to lockout, but it’s not usually the burner at fault.
+This circulation fault causes the burner to lockout, but it’s not usually the burner that’s at fault.

 #5 – Faulty Burner

-The reason the boiler is locking out, is there is no flame present, no signal of a flame, or the flame is weak.
+The actual reason the boiler is locking out is that there’s no flame present, no signal of a flame, or the flame is weak.

 An engineer will first need to check that the flame sensor is working.
 On some occasions, it simply needs cleaning.

 Next, they’ll need to check the burner itself.
-Hopefully, it’s clogged with debris, rather than broken.
+Hopefully, it’s clogged with debris but not broken.

 #6 – Noisy Heating Pump, Or Cold Return Pipes

-Typically, this will be a heating pump that’s blocked full of dirt, or has an airlock.
-Luckily, both are quite easy to fix.
+Typically, this means the heating pump is blocked with dirt or has an airlock.
+Luckily, both problems are quite easy to fix.

-The boiler monitors circulation of water.
-When it sees the minimum flow rate has not been achieved it will lock out, which is what’s happened here.
+The boiler monitors water circulation.
+When it sees the minimum flow rate has not been achieved, it will lock out, which is what’s happened here.

-Assuming the pump is in working condition, the flow settings may need to be altered to give the heating system a boost of water circulation, to meet the minimum flow rate the boiler requires.
+Assuming the pump is in working condition, the engineer may need to alter the flow settings to give the heating system a boost and meet the minimum flow rate the boiler requires.

-If your Viessmann boiler problem relates to a unit that won’t ignite, there’s a few potential causes.
+If your Viessmann boiler problem relates to a unit that won’t ignite, there are a few potential causes.

 Viessmann states this is a fault with the burner.
-If this is clogged with debris, that’s enough to cause the fault, and a F5 error code will be displayed.
+If this part is clogged with debris, that’s enough to cause the fault and an F5 fault code.

 However, it’s more likely there’s an issue related to the air pressure sensor (not to be confused with the boiler pressure gauge).

 Next, they’ll have to test the air pressure sensor; we’ve created a quick sensor fault finding guide here.
 This sensor tells the boiler that air pressure is within safe operating range.
-If there’s a fault with the sensor, wiring, or the circuit board it communicates with, it won’t ignite.
+If there’s a fault with the sensor, wiring, or the circuit board it communicates with, the boiler won’t ignite.